dogukanoklu/Obsidian-Website-Test-1/first-blog/index.md

 ### 8 December 2024
 Yesterday I understood how the site works.
 Today, I am making changes accordingly.
 Fonts are still not loading, I haven't investigated why.
 Settings file added.
 Some more development.

+### 9 December 2024
+Yes, now your visitors can view which song you are listening to on Spotify.
+But the token you gave is not fully secure at the moment.
+Don't worry, I will find a way to keep it safe :D